 Lovely 3 Bedroom Villa with private swimming pool SKY TV and beautiful views

 Casa Alta Vista II is located within the Maryvilla residential Urbanization on a large plot (1000sq.m) with patios, lovely tropical gardens and BBQ surrounding the pool (4m x 3m) and an outside shower.
 The main floor contains porch, kitchen, lounge, dining room, terrace, 2 bedrooms and bathroom.
-Lower Floor - external access only - comprises separate bedroom suite (double bedroom), lounge, kitchen, bathroom with shower toilet and washbasin, SKY and UK TV and many channels international channels in French/German/Russian etc ..Free WIFI
+Lower Floor - external access only - comprises separate bedroom suite (double bedroom), lounge, bathroom with shower toilet and washbasin, Aircon TV with many channels international channels in French/German/Russian etc ..Free WIFI

 It has steps up to the property so not suitable for people who find it hard to negotiate steps

 At the heart of the Costa Blanca, within the region of Valencia lies the ancient fishing village of Calpe.
 Now transformed into a tourist magnet, the town sits in an ideal location, easily accessed by the A7 motorway and the N332 that runs from Valencia to Alicante; its approximately one hour drive from the airport at Alicante.

 Calpe has a wonderful mixture of old Valencian culture and modern tourist facilities.
 It is a great base from which to explore the local area or enjoy the many local beaches.
 Calpe alone has three of the most beautiful sandy beaches on the coast.

 Calpe is a town rich in history and culture and its strategic position on the coast has attracted many voyagers and settlers throughout history.
 Remains of Iberian tribes have been found around the town.
 Later, the Romans founded Calpe as a prosperous colony, whose main activity was drying and salting fish.